HarshitChandani/MS-University/README.md

 # MS University

-This repo consist of static desgin of home page of The Maharaja Sayajirao University of Baroda.
+This repo consist of a static design of home page of The Maharaja Sayajirao University of Baroda.

   The Maharaja Sayajirao University of Baroda (sincerely called as MSU) is a well known government unviersity in Vadodara,Gujarat(India).